 Section 162(m) generally limits the tax deductibility of annual compensation paid by a publicly-held company to \$1,000,000 per employee per year for certain executive officers.
-However, this limitation generally does not apply to performance-based compensation under a plan that is approved by the shareholders of a company that also meets certain other technical requirements.
-The Compensation Committee has utilized performance-based compensation programs that are intended to meet the requirements for performance-based compensation under Section 162(m).
-At the Company's 2015 annual meeting of shareholders, the shareholders approved the AIP, under which compensation that is intended to qualify as exempt performance-based compensation under Section 162(m) may be paid.
-However, the Compensation Committee also realizes that in order to attract and retain individuals with superior talent, it must have the flexibility to pay, and it has paid, compensation that is not deductible under Section 162(m).
+However, for 2017 and prior years, this limitation generally did not apply to performance-based compensation under a plan that was approved by the shareholders of a company that also meets certain other technical requirements.
+This performance-based compensation exception was repealed for taxable years beginning after December 31, 2017 and certain other changes were made to Section 162(m) and, as a result, compensation paid to certain current or former executive officers in excess of \$1,000,000 per year will generally not be deductible unless it qualifies for transition relief applicable to certain legally binding contracts that were in effect as of November 2, 2017.
+The Compensation Committee has utilized performance-based compensation programs that were intended to meet the requirements for performance-based compensation under Section 162(m) in the past; however, the Compensation Committee also realizes that in order to attract and retain individuals with superior talent, it must have the flexibility to pay, and it has paid, compensation that is not deductible under Section 162(m).
 The Compensation Committee views the tax deductibility of executive compensation as one factor to be considered in the context of an overall compensation philosophy, but not the only factor.
+The Compensation Committee will continue to monitor the effect of tax reform of its executive compensation program.